 Connectria: At that time, you decided to look for someone who could do the hosting for you, right?
 How did that go?

 White: Right.
-There is a lot of expertise that goes into high-tech products like semiconductors, and the companies we work with contract with numerous suppliers and vendors to bring their products to market.
+There is a lot of expertise that goes into high-tech products like semiconductors, and the companies we work with a contract with numerous suppliers and vendors to bring their products to market.
 We started thinking that approach might work for us too.
 Why not subcontract with someone whose business it was to manage cloud environments?

 But to answer your question, it didn’t go so well.
 We learned pretty quickly that the provider we chose had oversold their capabilities.
 When we asked them if they had any experience with this technology or that technology, they assured us they did.
 In the end, it turned out to be one guy somewhere on the East Coast who supported everything.
 With so many technologies, his knowledge level wasn’t deep, and with so many customers, response time to our questions wasn’t great either.